-What do we do when a fatal accident occurs at a workplace?
+What do we do when a fatal incident occurs at a place of work?

 We are generally advised of a workplace fatality either by An Garda Síochána, the Emergency Services or by the Employer.

 An investigation is started as soon as possible and may involve: